1. Who first discovered the ruins of Harappa?

 Explanation: A famous seal from Mohenjo-daro shows a deity with three faces and horns, surrounded by animals, identified as proto-Shiva or Pashupati.

-63. The worship of Mother Goddess in Harappan culture indicates:
+63. The worship of Mother Goddess in Harappan culture indicates ____________.

 A) Matriarchal society